EMSL-MONet/Connect_and_Learn_2026/Metagenomes/README.md

    - Explanations on the example data used.

-### Before The Day
+### Before The Workshop
 We recommend creating a KBase account ahead of time.
 You can create an account for free, which will enable you to follow along with the presentation.

+Note: If you already have a KBase account, please send the account username to Young Song (young.song@pnnl.gov).
+An invite to the KBase Organization page (see below) will be sent.
+It is preferred that this is done at least 72 hours before the workshop begins.

 ### On The Day